MicrosoftDocs/powerbi-docs/powerbi-docs/developer/custom-visual- develop-tutorial.md

 6. Select the **pbiviz.json** file.

 7. To register the **d3 library**, enter the following file reference into the externalJS array.
-Be sure to add a *comma* after the existing file reference.
+Be sure to add a *comma* between the existing file reference and the new file reference.

     ```javascript
     "node_modules/d3/d3.min.js"